rchaput/rchaput.github.io/content/publication/aies2021/index.md

 summary = """
 Paper presented at the *AI, Ethics, and Society* conference.
 It presents a novel, hybrid, method to learn \"ethical behaviors\" by combining symbolic judgments with a Reinforcement Learning algorithm.
-*Soon to be available in the AIES21 Proceedings, in the ACM Digital Library.*
 """

 tags = ["Ethics", "Machine Ethics", "Multi-Agent Learning",